 Strahovski plays a scientist unaware of the monsters in existing society.
 She, however, is engaged in experiments along the same lines as Dr. Frankenstein as we initially see her "re-animating a dead rat".

 Beattie says "this story begins where the original Frankenstein story ends" and explores Adam, an immortal, trying to find his life's purpose.
 There's also at least one sequence set in the 18th century when Eckhart's Adam has a lot more scars.

-Onto "The Hunger Games: Catching Fire" and actors Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth, Jeffrey Wright, Jena Malone, Stanley Tucci and director Francis Lawrence showed up for the panel which included a screening of the impressive new trailer which you can see below:
+Onto "The Hunger Games: Catching Fire" and actors Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth, Jeffrey Wright, Jena Malone, Stanley Tucci and director Francis Lawrence showed up for the panel which included a screening of the impressive new trailer.